 John Anderson from Happy Sad Man releases the first song from his forthcoming album ‘Introducing John Anderson’.

-Click on the photo of John to stream or download the song 'Funny Story.'
+Click here to stream or download the song ‘Funny Story.’

 Subscribe to our mailing list to stay updated about the release of the Happy Sad Man soundtrack.

 Find out more about our composer Nick Huggins via www.nickhugginsmusic.com